 Salmon Fishing River Ness

-Interestingly, all of the salmon migrating to the Rivers Moriston, Oich and Garry, must pass through the Ness first.
+Interestingly, all of the salmon migrating to the Rivers Moriston, Oich and Garry, must pass through the River Ness first.
 In fact, the Ness is the gateway to a huge catchment area, and displaces around 11,000 cubic feet per second.

 Firstly, the river starts at Dochfour weir, and flows for 6 miles, eventually flowing through Inverness town centre.

 Secondly, tackle choice is a personal preference, and 14ft or 15ft double hand Spey rods work best.
 Longer rods make it easier to cover this big river, and play power salmon in strong currents.
 Floating lines are the popular choice through spring and summer.
 If the water is higher, or it’s colder, it pays to carry a variety of sinking polyleaders.